 Let’s have a look at the Manic Miner graphics and how we are going to use them.

-Our hero is a fairly simple single colour 10×16 sprite with a total of 4 animation frames to cover walking and jumping in one direction.
-What is going to be really interesting about the Miner Willy sprite is the hot spot positioning – Manic Miner has some pretty serious pixel-perfect jumps that need to be made.
+Our hero is a fairly simple single-color 16×16 sprite with a total of 4 animation frames to cover walking and jumping in one direction.
+What is going to be really interesting about the Miner Willy sprite is the hot spot positioning.
+Manic Miner has some pretty serious pixel-perfect jumps that need to be made.
 I hope we can replicate them appropriately.

-STOS has a minimum sprite width of 16 pixels, so we will need to define Miner Willy as a 16×16 sprite, and it will take the first 8 sprites in our STOS sprite bank.
+STOS has a minimum sprite width of 16 pixels, so we match in this respect.
+We will therefore define Miner Willy as a 16×16 sprite, and it will take the first 8 sprites in our STOS sprite bank.
 Four sprites for walking to the right, and four sprites for walking to the left.
 There are no individual jumping sprites, as they are just the same walking sprites with a vertical movement.

 His starting point in the game is usually the same, regardless of the level, which is 16,112.
 There are a couple of levels where this changes, but it’s not very often.